Direct reconstruction of general elastic inclusions

-The following two theorems correspond to building the reconstruction of the inclusions from the inside, i.e.\ checking if an open set $B$ is contained in $D$.
+The following two theorems correspond to special cases that allow building the reconstruction of the inclusions from the inside, i.e.\ checking if an open set $B$ is contained in $D$.
 For simplicity, we only present these results for extreme inclusions.
 In the presence of non-extreme inclusions, the bounds on $\beta$ would depend on \emph{a priori} lower bounds on the contrast of the finite perturbations.

 In Theorems~\ref{thm:monopos} and \ref{thm:mononeg}, we use the following short-hand notations:

 Note that $\DLambda_{\beta,B}$ is the Frech\'et derivative of $\Lambda$ at $(\lambda_0,\mu_0)$ in the direction $(\beta\chi_B,\beta\chi_B)$, where $\chi_B$ is the characteristic function of a measurable set $B\subseteq\Omega$; see \cite[Lemma~2.3]{Eberle2021}.